AlexJReid/blog/content/posts/dynamodb-complex-queries/index.md

 +++
 draft = false
 date = 2020-11-09T17:54:11Z
-title = "Efficient NoSQL filtering and pagination - part 1: DynamoDB" description = "An exploration of using data duplication to implement an efficient paginated and filterable product comments system on DynamoDB." slug = "dynamodb-efficient-filtering" tags = ['aws','dynamodb','data'] categories = [] externalLink = "" series = []
+title = "Efficient NoSQL filtering and pagination with DynamoDB - part 1" description = "An exploration of using data duplication to implement an efficient paginated and filterable product comments system on DynamoDB." slug = "dynamodb-efficient-filtering" tags = ['nosqlcommments','dynamodb','aws'] categories = [] externalLink = "" series = []
 +++

 It never ceases to amaze me just how much is possible through the seemingly constrained model DynamoDB gives us.
-It's a fun puzzle to try to support query patterns beyond a simple key value lookup, or the retrieval of an ordered set of items.
+It's a fun puzzle to try to support access patterns beyond a simple key value lookup, or the retrieval of an ordered set of items.

 The NoSQL gods teach us to store data in a way that mirrors our application's functionality.
 This is often achieved with data duplication.
 DynamoDB secondary indexes allow us to automatically duplicate items with different attributes from the item as keys.